jlevy/kmd/README.md

 ## Python Setup

-Ensure you have a modern Python 3.12+ and Poetry (this part assumes MacOS):
+Ensure you have these set up:

+- Python 3.12+
+- Poetry
+- `ffmpeg`, `ripgrep`, `bat`

+I recommend using pyenv to update Python if needed.
+Here is the cheat sheet for doing this MacOS.
+For Linux and Windows, see the pyenv and poetry instructions.

 ```shell
 # Install pyenv and pipx if needed: